seabass555/URISE-REU-Solar-Storage/README.md

     * calcCosts2BESS_opt.m is the cost-benefit analysis function for PV-ESS simulations
     * calcOverloadsUpgrade_opt.m is the function to determine overloads for substation upgrade simulations
     * calcCosts2Upgrade_opt.m is the cost-benefit analysis function used for substation upgrade simulations
-    * calcMaxNPV is a function to determine the maximum NPV values for PV-ESS and substation upgrade and identify the optimal sized installations for each based on generated data.
+    * calcMaxNPV.m is a function to determine the maximum NPV values for PV-ESS and substation upgrade and identify the optimal sized installations for each based on generated data.
   * runOptSimulation.m is a function that runs a PV-ESS and substation upgrade simulation after determining optimal parameters.
   * plotSolarBESSLoad.m is a function to graph solar data, ESS discharge, and net-load(s)
   * plotOverloads2.m is a function to graph net-load and overloads